Racial formation theory

+Colored Waiting Room" sign from segregationist era United States.

 Racial formation theory is an analytical tool in sociology, developed by Michael Omi and Howard Winant, which is used to look at race as a socially constructed identity, where the content and importance of racial categories are determined by social, economic, and political forces.
 Unlike other traditional race theories, "In [Omi and Winant's] view, racial meanings pervade US society, extending from the shaping of individual racial identities to the structuring of collective political action on the terrain of the state".

 Race concept

 In order to delve further into the topic of racial formation, practitioners explore the question of what "race" is.
 Racial formation theory is a framework that seeks to deconstruct race as it exists today in the United States.
 To do this, the authors first explore the historical development of race as a dynamic and fluid social construct.
 This goes against the dominant discourses on race, which see race as a static and unchanging concept based purely on physical and genetic criteria.

 Instead of claiming race as something that is concrete, where the person's biology and upbringing are what shape racial identity, Omi and Winant suggest that race is something that is fluid, where "the racial order is organized and enforced by the continuity and reciprocity between micro level and macro-level of social relations".

 They refer to it as "racial order" that is able to have meaning and a varying system due to a result of the way that people choose to interact with one another either it could be micro/macro level of social relations.

 The "macro-level" social relations refer to the social structures and common ideologies of a society.
 Relevant social structures include collective organizations like businesses, the media, and the government, and the common ideologies include cultural and stereotypical beliefs on race, class, sexuality, and gender.

 Omi and Winant also believe that "race [is] an unstable and 'de-centered' complex of social meanings constantly being transformed by political struggle".
 Because of this, people are able to constantly contest the definition of both in the micro- and the macro-level.